AgrDataSci/template-repo-data-analysis/README.md

 ## Project-oriented workflow

-Why we need project-oriented workflow.
+Why we need project-oriented workflow?
 Here the answer (https://www.tidyverse.org/blog/2017/12/workflow-vs-script/).
 From these recomendations that only thing I think we can skip is using the package "here".